Fine Garden Design

 The process starts on your property.
 I walk the land slowly.
 I read the light, the water, the grade.
 We talk about how you actually live out there.
 Where you have your coffee.
 Where the kids disappear to.
 What you see from the kitchen window that you wish were different.

 On larger properties, there's more to read.
 How water moves across slopes.
 Where wind does damage.
 What the land does in January that it doesn't do in June.
 Some properties I need to visit across seasons before I design anything, because the ground keeps revealing things that change the plan.
 I don't rush that.
+I call this practice land portraiture.

 From there, I design.
 I hand-select every plant that goes into a design.
 The specific tree, the specific form, chosen for exactly where it's going and what it needs to do there.
 The path that curves a certain way because that's where your eye already wants to go.
 The bed that blooms in sequence so there's never a month where the garden goes quiet.
 The tree placed to frame the view you'll see from the chair you actually sit in, not the one in the floor plan.

 You receive a complete, buildable garden design.
 Everything is resolved on paper before anyone picks up a shovel.
-When a project calls for it, I select the contractor and direct the installation on site so the finished garden is composed the way it was drawn.
+When a project calls for it, I help select the contractor and direct the installation on site so the finished garden is composed the way it was drawn.

 I'm not designing for the photograph.
 I'm designing for the Tuesday morning in April when you walk outside and something blooms that you forgot was there.